Charles Hubert Oldham

 Life

-also The Economic and Industrial Condition of Ireland (1909), The Public Finances of Ireland (1911) and other works; jointly edited posthum. verse of Ellen O’Leary with Maud Gonne as Lays of Country, Home and Friends (1891), with an introduction by Rolleston; his sister Alice (1850–1907) taught at Alexandra Coll, Dublin, and campaigned for the admission of women to TCD; his wife fnd. the Irish Women's Franchise League, with Hanna Sheehy Skeffington, Margaret Cousins, et. al., in 1908; their dg.
+issued The Economic and Industrial Condition of Ireland (1909), The Public Finances of Ireland (1911) and other economic works; jointly edited posthum. verse of Ellen O’Leary with Maud Gonne as Lays of Country, Home and Friends (1891), with an introduction by Rolleston; his sister Alice (1850–1907) taught at Alexandra College, Dublin, and campaigned for the admission of women to TCD; his wife fnd. the Irish Women's Franchise League with Hanna Sheehy Skeffington, Margaret Cousins, et. al., in 1908; their dg.
 Edith, a musician, m.
 R. I. Best in 1906.
 DIH

 [ top ]